New website helps young people to see the opportunities in property careers

-The redesigned Property Needs You website is aimed at a new generation of young people, and provides inspiration for the wide range of career choices in the real estate sector.

-Property Needs You is a brand developed by Changing The Face of Property, a collaboration of 12 of the largest real estate consultancies in the UK, with a goal of creating greater diversity and inclusion in the industry:
+Property Needs You is a brand developed by Changing The Face of Property, a collaboration of 12 of the largest real estate consultancies in the UK, Allsop LLP, Avison Young, BNP Paribas Real Estate, Carter Jonas LLP, CBRE, Colliers International, Cushman and Wakefield, Gerald Eve LLP, JLL, Knight Frank, Lambert Smith Hampton and Savills, with a goal of creating greater diversity and inclusion in the industry.

 Kelly Canterford is the programme manager at Changing The Face of Property: